Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "When you are able to employ your will always for constructive purposes, you become the controller of your destiny."
+> "Everything you look at can become a fairy tale and you can get a story from everything you touch."
-> — **Paramahansa Yogananda**
+> — **Hans Christian Andersen**

 ---